leonardus514/leonardus514/README.md

 - 👋 Hi, I’m @leonardus514
 - 👀 I’m interested in React, JavaScript, NodeJS, Web Development.
-- 🌱 I’m currently learning Ract.
+- 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on all kind of stuff.
 - 📫 How to reach me: www.jannis-l.de